 The capital budget includes expenditures for long-lived assets, infrastructure and capital projects required to deliver the day-to-day services provided by the City.
 It includes a capital program that consists of anticipated needs or projects planned over the next four years.
 This budget assumes availability of funding and does not consider any unanticipated needs that could supersede these plans.
 As a result, future projections are subject to change each year.
-The capital budget and capital program is presented to the Planning and Zoning Commission for review prior to presentation to the City Council.
+The capital budget and capital program are presented to the Planning and Zoning Commission for review prior to presentation to the City Council.

 During the budget preparation period, department heads submit their requests for purchases and capital needs to Finance.
 The information is compiled into the documents herein provided considering whether the projected revenues will be sufficient to cover the projected costs of providing services.
 If the revenues are not sufficient, the process of prioritizing begins to reduce costs to a level that is not more than the sum of current anticipated revenues and available surplus.
 The revenue forecasts indicate additional resources are needed - new or expanded programs - to meet the evolving demands for City services.
-This is one of the catalysts for the capital programs being introduced and/or continued to provide new and expanded revenue streams that will initiate growth within the City as well as create new revenue streams.
-The Park-N-Ride project is one example whereby the City can experience additional revenues through charges and through sales tax from businesses that will be opened as a result of this joint project with local businesses and other governmental entities.
-The land was purchased this past year, and plans/designs are being considered that will turn this area into a premier convention site and transportation hub with residential and commercial businesses.
+This is one of the catalysts for the capital programs being introduced and/or continued to provide new and expanded revenue streams that will initiate growth within the city as well as create new revenue streams.
+The sports complex (Jefferson Street Park) project is one example whereby the city can experience additional revenues through gate receipts for tournaments and through sales tax from businesses that will be patronized during these events such as retail and food establishments.

-Introduction of the budget to the City Council is initially made on or before May 15th.
-After completing the public hearing and deliberative processes, the City Council votes to adopt the budget no later than June 15th of each year.
+Introduction of the budget to the City Council is initially made on or about May 15th.
+After completing the public hearing and deliberative processes, the City Council votes to adopt the budget no later than the close of the current year.
 The Mayor can choose to veto or let it become law.
-If a veto is chosen, it must apply to the entire budget as line item vetoes are not allowed.
+If a veto is chosen, it must apply to the entire budget as line-item vetoes are not allowed.
 Should a budget not be adopted by June 30th, the City Charter provides that the presented budget is presumed adopted and becomes effective on July 1st.